FAU-AMMN/fau-book/README.md

 The ```fau-book``` class and the template was created by [Tim Roith](https://timroith.github.io/).

 # :city_sunset: Projects that employ ```fau-book```

+Here are some of the projects that employ the ```fau-book``` class.
+Feel free to suggest additions to this list.

 * [MathPhysicsC](https://github.com/FAU-AMMN/MathPhysicsC)
 * [Math for Data Scientists](https://github.com/FAU-AMMN/MathDataScience)